pav1388/JoyShockMapper/README.md

 Autoload can be turned off by entering the command ```AUTOLOAD = OFF```.
 You can enable it again with ```AUTOLOAD = ON```.

+### 4. Autoconnect feature

+The SDL version of JoyShockMapper can monitor the number of connected controllers and launch the RECONNECT\_CONTROLLERS automatically when a new one is detected_

 ## Troubleshooting
 Some third-party devices that work as controllers on Switch, PS4, or PS5 may not work with JoyShockMapper.
 It only _officially_ supports first-party controllers.
 Issues may still arise with those, though.
 Reach out, and hopefully we can figure out where the problem is.